 Day 1: Bundeena to Garie Beach

 Day 1 of the Royal National Park coastal walk is largely in open air, and you’ll be walking across exposed sandstone cliffs.
 Remember when I urged you to pack sunscreen and a hat?
 Yeah, you’re going to want both of these things on the track, especially on the first day.

 While at times you might feel like you’re melting right into the rock, I promise you it’s well worth it for the ridiculous coastal views you get to devour along the way.
 I’ll let you be the judge:

-The dramatic coastal crags are pretty glorious, but my favorite views along the track are from the headlands looking out toward the beaches that you’ll soon traverse.
+The dramatic coastal crags are pretty glorious, but my favorite views along the Coast Track are from the headlands looking out toward the beaches that you’ll soon traverse.
 Most of the accessible beaches on the Royal National Park coastal track are best suited for surfing, not so much for swimming – but you can brave the freezing cold surf at your own risk!
 Even if you don’t go in the water, it’s well worth taking a break from hiking to hang out on a beach or two as you pass through.
 You might even have it all to yourself!

 There’s plenty more to enjoy on the coast track besides the ocean.
 The park is rife with birds and various plantlife, if that’s up your alley.
 You may even spot some whales just offshore if you happen to be hiking during winter.